-JCT Estimate: This provision would increase revenues by \$308.3 billion over 10 years.
+JCT Estimate: This provision, as modified and amended, would increase revenues by \$308.1 billion over 10 years.

 2. Temporary 100-percent expensing for certain business assets

 Current Law: Current law generally requires taxpayers to capitalize the cost of property used in a trade or business or held for the production of income and recover such cost over time through annual deductions for depreciation or amortization.
 Currently, taxpayers may take additional depreciation in the year in which certain qualified property is placed in service through 2019 (with an additional year for property with a longer production period).